 - Measure, benchmark, and minimize the percentage of time staff spends on data collection versus service delivery. - Advocate for staff when negotiating with funders.
 Push back against double data entry and inefficient systems. - Invest in training and technology that automates time-consuming or tedious data management tasks.
+Measure qualitative and quantitative metrics of staff time before and after new system or tool adoption to evaluate value.

-Data Sharing
+Data sharing